-So, naturally I offered them a bowl.
+Naturally, I offered them a bowl.

 Between the 7 of us, we polished it off except for one bowl’s worth, which I’m getting ready to go eat now for lunch!

-And, by the way, according to folklore, eating leftover Hoppin’ John is called Skippin’ Jenny, and that’s considered to be good luck as well!
+By the way, according to folklore, eating leftover Hoppin’ John is called Skippin’ Jenny, and that’s considered to be good luck as well!

 Check out some of my other comfort food recipes, like my:

 Lastly, above all, have a very Happy New Year!